p-argento/uni/SCI/SCI Project Resources.md

 | accommodation businesses | What is the impact of GenAI on accommodation businesses?
 Will OTAs choices impact them considerably?                   | opendormire and booking, ota's fees                                                                                |
 | ------------------------ | ---------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------ |
+*ideas*
 - statista
 - count how many italian accomodation businesses are present in the top 3 OTA (booking, expedia, airbnb)
 	- compare number of acc.bss. on operdormire with the number on ota
 - understand OTA's fees

+*dataset*
+List all the accommodation businesses in italy.
+Variables
+- name
+- provincia
+- regione
+- website y/n
+- fees on booking
+- fees on expedia
+- fees on airbnb

+(add a button to increase in percentage the fees based on statista estimations)

 | topic | PLOT                                                                                                   | source                |
 | ----- | ------------------------------------------------------------------------------------------------------ | --------------------- |